Elliptic normal curves of even degree and theta functions: Preliminaries

 \section{Preliminaries}

+From this section until \S\ref{sec:can-coord-system} we fix a positive integer $N$ greater than~$3$, and suppose that the base field $K$ is a field of characteristic not dividing $N$.
+Let $K_{s}$ be a separable closure of $K$, and let $\Gamma_{K}=\Gal(K_{s}/K)$.

 Let $E$ be an elliptic curve defined over $K$.
-Throughout this section we fix a positive integer $N$ greater than~$3$, and suppose that the base field $K$ is a field of characteristic not dividing $N$.
-Let $K_{s}$ be a separable closure of $K$, and let $\Gamma_{K}=\Gal(K_{s}/K)$.
 Denote by $E(K)$ the group of $K$-rational points of~$E$, and $E[N]=\{P\in E(K_{s})\mid NP=O\}$ the subgroup of $N$-torsion points.

-In this section we give a summary of necessary facts about the Weil pairings and central extensions of $E[N]$.
-We follow V\'elu \cite{Velu:1978} faithfully, but we included here for the convenience of the reader.
+Since we use the notation and results of V\'elu \cite{Velu:1978} extensively, we give a summary of parts of \cite{Velu:1978} necessary for later use.